Slipping Rib Syndrome Organization®

 Do not attach to the sternum.
 They are the distal two ribs.

-Due to various factors, such as trauma or degeneration, disruption of the interchondral attachments between ribs can result in weakness and rib separation at the costal margin.
+Due to various factors, such as trauma or degeneration, disruption of the interchondral attachments between ribs 8 through 10 can result in weakness and rib separation at the costal margin.

-This results in hypermobility and subluxation of the rib; the tip of the hypermobile rib can impinge on the intercostal nerve of the rib above, causing a complex pain response with activity and movement, leading to limitations in quality of life.
+This results in hypermobility and subluxation of the rib; the tip of the hypermobile rib can impinge on the intercostal nerve of the rib above, causing a complex pain response.
+This interaction between the rib tip and the intercostal nerve results in pain with activity and movement, leading to limitations in quality of life.

 Intercostal nerves are highly sensitive and prone to producing chronic pain when injured.
 It may generate severe pain in a dermatomal distribution in the affected intercostal space, originating anteriorly and radiating back to the spine.
 Such intercostal neuralgia is the predominant symptom observed in SRS.

-To diagnose slipping rib syndrome, an examination must be conducted by medical providers who possess knowledge and training in this rare debilitating syndrome.
+To diagnose slipping rib syndrome, it is required to have an examination conducted by specialized medical professionals who possess knowledge and training in this rare syndrome.

 In many cases, radiologic imaging of the chest and abdomen, such as chest X-rays, MRIs, and regular CT scans, do not reveal any abnormalities.
 While costal cartilage may not be visible in regular CT scans, 3D CT or High-Resolution scans can uncover protruding ribs and costal cartilage.
 High-resolution ultrasound (Dynamic ultrasound) can confirm the ribs' movement and compression of muscles, tendons, and intercostal nerves.